hep-mirrors/sherpa/Manual/source/manual/parameters/general-parameters.rst

       event number.
 The interval length can be adjusted with ``EVENT_DISPLAY_INTERVAL``.

+:samp:`{8}`
+      Sherpa prints the name of the hard process for the last event at each print out.

+:samp:`{16}`
+      Sherpa prints the elapsed time and time left in seconds only.

 The settings are additive such that multiple settings can be employed at the same time.